johanbook/haarwvl/architecture.md

 **def init(String path)**
 <br>&nbsp;&nbsp;&nbsp;&nbsp;
 Creates an image from a string, throws appropriate erros.
-Cuts rows/columns to get even number
+The image is stored in the class as a Matrix.
+Cuts rows/columns to get even number.
 <br>
 **def save(String path)**
 <br>&nbsp;&nbsp;&nbsp;&nbsp;